Preheating after Multifield Inflation with Nonminimal Couplings, I: Covariant Formalism and Attractor Behavior

 After $t_{\rm end}$, $\phi (t)$ begins to oscillate with an initial amplitude $\phi (t_{\rm end}) \sim M_{\rm pl} / \sqrt{\xi_\phi}$ for $\xi_\phi \gtrsim 1$; at later times, its amplitude falls due to both the expansion of the universe and the transfer of energy to decay products.
 Fig. \ref{wavgfig} shows the equation of state $w_{\rm avg}$ calculated by solving the background evolution and averaging Eq.~\eqref{w} over several oscillations of $\phi(t)$, starting at the end of inflation, when $w=-1/3$.
 We see that for large nonminimal couplings, the equation of state spends more time around $w_{\rm avg} \approx 0$, as the universe continues to expand, while eventually reaching $w_{\rm avg} = 1/3$ at late times.
 Early in the oscillation phase, in other words, the conformal stretching of the Einstein-frame potential makes the background field behave more like a minimally coupled field in a quadratic potential, $V (\phi) = {1 \over 2} m^2 \phi^2$, than a quartic potential, $V (\phi) = {\lambda \over 4} \phi^4$.
 At late times, however, the system behaves like radiation, as in the minimally coupled case.
-Across the range $10^{-1} \leq \xi_\phi \leq 10^2$, $w_{\rm avg}$ reaches $1/3$ within a few efolds after the end of inflation.
+Calculated to background order, $w_{\rm avg}$ reaches $1/3$ within several efolds after the end of inflation across the range $10^{-1} \leq \xi_\phi \leq 10^4$.